 Breaking Dawn.
 Somewhat subverted because Bella survives to Renesmee's birth, by being turned into a vampire.

-Míriel in Tolkien's Silmarillion dies of weariness after giving birth to her son Fëanor, saying "[never] again shall I bear child; for strength that would have nourished the life of many has gone forth into Fëanor."
+Míriel in Tolkien's The Silmarillion dies of weariness after giving birth to her son Fëanor, saying "[never] again shall I bear child; for strength that would have nourished the life of many has gone forth into Fëanor."
 (Indeed.)
+Kind of an interesting case in that she doesn't die immediately as a result of medical complications; she survives for at least a short time until, while wandering in Lorien's gardens, she basically falls into an eternal sleep.

 In the first Warrior Cats series, Silverstream dies while giving birth to her kits, causing much grief for her mate and the medicine cat who failed to save her.